dthanh142/bc-interop/SETUP.md

 ## EOS
 Uses public node, no local node is needed

 ### Account creation
 An account can be created using http://jungle.cryptolions.io/#home

 ## IOTA
+Uses public node, no local node is needed.
-Note:  IOTA does not need a sender for zero-value transactions.
+IOTA does not need a sender for zero-value transactions.
 This means there is no need to create an account and private key to sign the transaction.

 ## Hyperledger Sawtooth
+Start the node:
 `docker-compose -f docker/docker-compose_hyperledger.yaml up`

 ### Fix Sawtooth SDK installation issues
 Sawtooth only supports version 3.5.